iamstarkov/hyper-keymap/README.md

 ## Usage

+There is a [default keymap](./keymap.js), exported from Hyper.

-If you want to change some parts of [default keymap](./keymap.js), open your Hyper preferences and add `keymap` object to your config, so it looks like this:
+If you want to rebind some keys open your Hyper preferences and add `keymap` object to your config, so it looks like this:

 ```js
 module.exports = {